siberiancyborg/chatbot-tutorial/README.md

 4. Ngrok https://ngrok.com/
 5. Facebook documentation (https://developers.facebook.com/docs/messenger-platform)

++ plus the additional presentations with more screenshots from @gravmatt: http://bit.ly/2wwcOUK (in case you want more :))

 ## Create a FB page (if you know it already go to the next step)
 At least for now you can’t to separate communication between your bot and for example a manager for your page.
 So it makes sense to create a new page special for your bot.
 How to do that?